Home for Global Students

 First City to Give Nelson Mandela “Freedom of The City”

-In 1981, Nelson Mandela was praised as the “Freedom of The City” by the concil of Glasgow and that title is a prestigious honor given to those who have contributed a lot to the city.
-But at that time, Mandela was still imprisoned and couldn’t receive it on site himself.
-So after eight years, he came to Glasgow again in order to express his gratitude to the city and citizens for the unwavering support during his imprisonment.
-In addition, the St George’s Place was renamed to “Nelson Mandela Place”, which was an crucial political move.
+In 1981, Nelson Mandela was praised as the “Freedom of The City” by the Council of Glasgow, and that title is a prestigious honor given to those who have contributed a lot to the city.
+But at that time, Mandela was still imprisoned and couldn’t receive it himself.
+So, after eight years, he came to Glasgow again to express his gratitude to the city and citizens for their unwavering support during his imprisonment.
+In addition, St George’s Place was renamed “Nelson Mandela Place,” a crucial political move.

-Templeton Carpets Manufactured Carpets for White House and the Titanic
+Templeton Carpets Manufactured Carpets for White House and Titanic

-Templeton Carpets is a carpet company in Glasgow and its products have been considered as the best around the whole world for more than 160 years.
-The factory workers used to make carpets for Queen Elizabeth II for her coronation and for the Houses of Parliament in Canberra, the capital of Australia.
-Templeton once was the largest company with exceeding 7,000 employees.
-At one time, Templeton was Glasgow’s largest employer with over 7,000 employees in its roster.
+Templeton Carpets is a carpet company in Glasgow, and its products have been considered the best worldwide for more than 160 years.
+The factory workers used to make carpets for Queen Elizabeth II for her coronation and the Houses of Parliament in Canberra, the capital of Australia.
+Templeton once was the largest company with more than 7,000 employees.
+At one time, Templeton was Glasgow’s largest employer, with over 7,000 employees on its roster.

 Criminals Banished to Glasgow